RadioPotin/corewar42/README.md

 # Corewar_42

 Corewar is the final project of the Algorithm branch of 42.
-It is a team project of 4 individuals.
+It is a team project of 4 individuals who's 42logins can be found in the auteur file.

 ### First, what is Corewar ?